Computer security: Colonial Pipeline ransomware attack

-In June 2021, the cyber attack took down the largest fuel pipeline in the U.S. and led to shortages across the East Coast.
+In June 2021, the cyberattack took down the largest fuel pipeline in the U.S. and led to shortages across the East Coast.

 Legal issues and global regulation

-International legal issues of cyber attacks are complicated in nature.
-There is no global base of common rules to judge, and eventually punish, cybercrimes and cybercriminals - and where security firms or agencies do locate the cybercriminal behind the creation of a particular piece of malware or form of cyber attack, often the local authorities cannot take action due to lack of laws under which to prosecute.
+International legal issues of cyberattacks are complicated in nature.
+There is no global base of common rules to judge, and eventually punish, cybercrimes and cybercriminals - and where security firms or agencies do locate the cybercriminal behind the creation of a particular piece of malware or form of cyberattack, often the local authorities cannot take action due to lack of laws under which to prosecute.
 Proving attribution for cybercrimes and cyberattacks is also a major problem for all law enforcement agencies.
 "Computer viruses switch from one country to another, from one jurisdiction to another – moving around the world, using the fact that we don't have the capability to globally police operations like this.
 So the Internet is as if someone [had] given free plane tickets to all the online criminals of the world."
 The use of techniques such as dynamic DNS, fast flux and bullet proof servers add to the difficulty of investigation and enforcement.